isaacs/blog.izs.me/src/posts/2023/software-testing-assertion-styles.md

 everything in every _possible_ way, with several different implementations of each.

-The most common complaint about JavaScript is the embarassment of riches in open source tooling options, that it moves too fast and there are too many choices.
+The most common complaint about JavaScript is the embarrassment of riches in open source tooling options, that it moves too fast and there are too many choices.
 For a language that is both functional and object oriented, running on such a wide array of environments, with the more developers than any other language by a wide margin, this should be no surprise.